hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-hlm-troubleshoot.md

 Copy the `hnewcloud.sh` script to HLM node under `/opt/bin/hnewcloud.sh` before `hnewcloud` script is run.

-### Enable one time PXE boot on cloud nodes to set the correct boot order

-#### Resolution

-1. Execute the following command on HLM node to install  the required package for the script:

-		pip install python-hpilo.

-2. Copy the `ilopxebootonce.py` to HLM node under `~/<cloud-name>`.

-3. On the`~/<cloud-name>` folder, execute the following script before running the `hprovision` on the HLM node:

-		python ilopxebootonce.py node-provision.json

-### Venom bug in qemu packages.

-#### Resolution

-1. Copy the `venom-patch.tar.gz` file from the build location to the HLM node

-2. Extract the file and follow instructions in `Readme.txt` file inside the TAR file

 ### LDP-CCN role gets stuck when you run hdeploy